johnbcable/CSharpCode/README.md

 It also introduces use of some of the recommended VS Code extensions - C# XML Documentation Comments, SharpPad etc

 ### Chapter 5
-This chapter covers use of Object Orinted Programming (OOP) techniques in C#.
+This chapter introduces use of Object Oriented Programming (OOP) techniques in C#.
 It covers the following topics:
 - Intrdouction to OOP concepts
 - Building class libraries
 - Storing data with fields